CamilaCamacho/hitter_analysis/README.md

 Analyzing the success rate of different pitch types for a given pitcher cluster within the determined strike zone for MLB hitters.

-The website www.strike-em-out.jhu.edu analyzes and displays the success/failure rate for different pitch types in the strikezone of Major League Baseball (MLB) batters.
-The analysis takes into account the velocity and movement of pitches, as well as the circumstances of the game.
-Pitchers can be clustered to similar pitchers to see how a
+The website www.strike-em-out.jhu.edu analyzes and displays the success/failure rate for different pitch types in the strikezone of Major League Baseball (MLB) batters depending on who the pitcher is as well as the circumstances of the game.
+The analysis takes into account the velocity and movement of pitches to cluster similar pitch types of different pitchers together.

-Ideally, we would like to be able to analyze and display all MLB hitters with an understanding of who the pitcher is and use clusterings of pitchers to show how the batter will respond to specific pitchers.

-analysis and display all Major League Baseball (MLB) hitters with an understanding of who the pitcher is, the velocity of the pitch, and some situational markers from the inning.
-It will use clustering of pitchers to show how the batter will respond to these specific pitchers.

 ## 2019 Regular Season Data Set Documentation

-...
+[Edited 2019 Regular Season Data Set JSON file](https://github.com/CamilaCamacho/hitter_analysis/blob/master/CleanedUpForDB-final.json) is taken from [2019 Regular Season Data Set CSV file]() but paired down to the more relevant data points.

 [Statcast Search Documentation](https://baseballsavant.mlb.com/csv-docs#events) gives brief descriptions of the CSV data.

-Analysis will be done using [this Excel doc](https://github.com/CamilaCamacho/hitter_analysis/blob/master/savant_data_analysis_6_pitchers.xlsx) where redundant/deprecated data has been deleted and useful data has been reorganized.
-Below you'll find a more in-depth description of relevant data-points found in this data set.
+[2019 MLB Regular Season data set]() from Statcast was edited down to relevant data points to [2019 Regular Season (CleanedUpForDB) CSV]().
+Then, [other calculations were done](https://github.com/CamilaCamacho/hitter_analysis/blob/master/DB_Filtering_Computations.ipynb) to find which zone and pitch type clustering each pitch falls into to create [a database of all pitches ](https://github.com/CamilaCamacho/hitter_analysis/blob/master/all_2019_pitches.json).

 ### Pitch ID
 Since the pitch_id field is deprecated, we will be creating our own unique pitch id using: